top of page

 Painted Furniture:

 During Covid, the long drive to Montana to visit my bronze foundry became problematic, along with my usual two-night stay in a motel there, and dinners in restaurants.
 I could not get comfortable with all of that.
-So I found a new creative outlet: taking shabby old pieces of furniture and reimagining them to give them a colorful new life, in my studio at home in Wyoming.
-Some of the pieces I transformed were already in my basement, others I was given once this body of work had begun to develop, a few I bought at second-hand stores.
+Later in the Covid period, I learned that my foundry was going out of business so I wouldn't be able to keep casting bronze, as other foundries within a day's drive of my home and studio were for various reasons not possible for me to work with after my long collaboration with Art Castings of Montana.
+For these reasons I needed to find, and indeed did find, a new creative outlet: taking shabby old pieces of furniture and using their distinctive shapes to reimagine them and give them a colorful new life, in my studio at home in Wyoming.
+Some of the pieces I transformed were already in my basement, others I was given once this body of work had begun to develop, and now increasingly I buy likely candidates at second-hand stores.

-This is just a small sampling of the roughly twenty pieces I have done to date.
-Most of the pieces are not for sale--I have incorporated them in my house and want to keep them--but I would also enjoy doing commissions.
+This is just a small sampling of the more than twenty pieces I have done to date.
+Most of the earliest pieces are not for sale--I have incorporated them in my house and want to keep them--but increasingly I am running out of places to put new pieces and am beginning to consider parting with them.
+(Interested in anything?
+Make me an offer!)
+I would also enjoy doing commissions.

 For enlargements and other information, click on the pictures.